scross01/keeenv/README.md

   - `--url URL`: Optional URL to set on the KeePass entry.
   - `--notes NOTES`: Optional notes to set on the KeePass entry.
   - `-a, --attribute ATTRIBUTE`: Attribute in which to store the secret.
 Defaults to `Password`.
 Standard attributes: `Username`, `Password`, `URL`, `Notes`.
 Custom attributes are supported; quotes are not required here and will be handled appropriately in the mapping.
+  - `--force`: Overwrite existing KeePass entry and/or existing `.keeenv` mapping without prompting.
   - `--config PATH`: Path to the `.keeenv` configuration (defaults to `./.keeenv`).

 Behavior:

 - Opens the KeePass database configured under `[keepass]`.
-- Creates the entry if it does not exist, or updates it if it does.
+- Creates the entry if it does not exist.
+If the entry already exists, you will be prompted to confirm overwrite unless `--force` is specified.
 - Stores the provided secret into the specified attribute (default `Password`), and sets `Username` if provided via `-u/--user`.
 - Updates `[env]` in `.keeenv` to map `ENV_VAR` to the entry using placeholder syntax `${"Title".Attribute}`.
 Attribute names that require quoting are quoted automatically.
 Environment variable case is preserved.
+If the mapping for `ENV_VAR` already exists, you will be prompted to confirm overwrite unless `--force` is specified.

 Examples: